-Unaddressed grief can turn into a major emotional problem in your life, one that can even start manifesting itself in physical symptoms, like trouble sleeping or loss of appetite.
-Particularly at the holidays, when emotions are high, it can seem easier to bury any grief that you have rather than trying to deal with it honestly.
+Unaddressed grief can turn into a significant emotional problem in your life.
+It can even start manifesting itself in physical symptoms, like trouble sleeping or loss of appetite.
+Particularly during the holidays, when emotions are high, it can seem more straightforward to bury any grief that you have rather than trying to deal with it honestly.
 Burying it won’t make it go away, though; it’ll only make it worse.
 Feelings of grief don’t just evaporate and disappear into the atmosphere if you try not to feel them.
 They’re going to go somewhere, so it’s a better idea to deal with them healthily than let them cause you more problems down the line.
-If there’s some unaddressed grief in your life, try talking to someone you know who’s been through a similar time or consult a therapist – many will be willing to help you even for just the season if that’s what you’re interested in.
+If there’s some unaddressed grief in your life, try talking to someone you know who’s been through a similar time.
+Or consult a therapist – many will be willing to help you even for just the season if that’s what you’re interested in.

 Get enough sleep.

-Unfortunately, the holidays are a time when most people – most adults, at least – get less sleep rather than more.
+Unfortunately, the holidays are a time when most people – most adults, at least – get less sleep than usual.
 Between parties to go to and errands to run, time seems like it’s in shorter supply than ever.
-But it’s essential to prioritize sleep during this season, and to do so you’ll probably need to do some deliberate planning.
+But it’s essential to prioritize sleep during this season.
+To do so, you’ll probably need to do some deliberate planning.
 If you have to be busy the day after the office Christmas party, ask a friend to stop you after you’ve had two drinks so you can say your goodbyes and enjoy a good night’s sleep.
 If you know you’re going to have a busy week, make a schedule for which days you’ll do which things so that you don’t get too overloaded all at once.
 It takes some deliberate planning, but it’s not impossible to get the rest you need over the holidays.
-And it’s essential to do so, because when you’re sleep deprived you run an increased chance of experiencing more symptoms of depression.
+And it’s essential to do so because when you’re sleep-deprived, you run an increased chance of experiencing more symptoms of depression.

 Commit yourself to a spiritual practice.

-Maybe there’s a specific religion you follow, or maybe you enjoy getting your mind centered with a practice like guided meditation.
+Maybe there’s a specific religion you follow, or perhaps you enjoy getting your mind centered with a practice like guided meditation.
 Whatever it is that you do to ground yourself spiritually, remember to prioritize it over the holidays.
-It can help you keep a perspective that’s bigger than your own private experience, and it can offer feelings of calm and reassurance that you won’t get elsewhere.
-Spiritual practices might feel like something you can sacrifice when you’re short on time, but they shouldn’t be if you care about staying healthy and well over the holidays.
+It can help you keep a bigger perspective than your own private experience, and it can offer feelings of calm and reassurance that you won’t get elsewhere.
+Spiritual practices might feel like something you can sacrifice when you’re short on time.
+Still, they shouldn’t be if you care about staying healthy and well over the holidays.

 The holidays are a time when it’s even more important than usual to take care of yourself.
 If that’s something you want to talk more about, you cancall us at (305) 501-0133 or click here to schedule a free 20-minute Clarity Consult.